When to Replace Your Stuff: 8 Household Items With Secret Expiration Dates

 - Powders/Blush – Replace every 1 to 2 years.

 Bras: every 1-2 years.

-This is all dependent on how well you take care of them, but in general you should replace a bra if it's lost its shape, elasticity, gotten too big or small, or has a few pesky underwires poking out of it--I think we all know that pain.
-However if you hand wash your bras, keep them out of the dryer, store them carefully and have a large collection that you rotate in and out, you can extend their lifetimes quite a bit.
+This is all dependent on how well you take care of them, but in general you should replace a bra if it's lost its shape, elasticity, gotten too big or small, or has a few pesky underwires poking out of it – I think we all know that pain.
+However if you hand wash your bras, keep them out of the dryer, store them carefully and have a large collection that you rotate in and out, you can extend their life by quite a bit.